What is BYOD?

 The solution is a combination of policy and technology.

 Qwil's BYOD solution.

 Qwil Messenger provides enterprise-grade security with BYOD restrictions out of the box.
-These settings can be adjusted by your company Staff System Admin according to your policy.
+These settings can be adjusted by your company System Admin according to your policy.
 Please refer to roles and permissions to understand who can do what under settings.

 Every aspect of our platform has been designed to meet the most stringent security requirements of the world's largest regulated firms.
 Our measures include:

 - Two-step verification for every user, on every device.